brain-bican/taxonomy-development-tools/docs/UserInterface.md

 &nbsp;

 ### Saving existing or new data

 To save the modified or newly added row select `Submit` at the bottom right corner of the page.
-The `Validate` option will ensure that the terms added in each column follow the [Cell Annotation Schema](https://github.com/cellannotation/cell-annotation-schema)
+The `Validate` option will ensure that the terms added in each column follow the [Cell Annotation Schema](https://github.com/cellannotation/cell-annotation-schema) and any additional schema specified for this particular taxonomy.

 &nbsp;
 &nbsp;